systemhalted/systemhalted.github.io/_posts/2015-11-26-tolerance-and-intolerance-lack-of-sense-of-justice.md

 - Kiran Rao
 - questioning authority
 - Tolerance
-summary: Aamir Khan's recent statement started a debate and widespread criticism.
+description: Aamir Khan's recent statement started a debate and widespread criticism.
 My quick thoughts!
 ---
 <div class="_209g _2vxa">People keep saying that Aamir Khan is defaming the country.
 Really?
 Is speaking out ones mind means defaming the country?
 No. Not at all.</div>
 <div class="_209g _2vxa"></div>